-GPCS Students at Model U.N.
-Conference 12th Year
+Record Number GPCS Awards at Model U.N.
+Conference 2019

-Ten GPCS students participated in the Maine Model United Nations Conference (MeMUNC) held this May on the University of Southern Maine Gorham Campus.
-Approximately 600 middle and high school students from 31 public and private schools around Maine, Vermont and New York participated in the 3-day conference.
+GPCS had a great team of 16 delegates at this annual event.
+Approximately 600 middle and high school students from 30 public and private schools around Maine, Vermont and New York participated in the 3-day conference.
 GPCS has been attending MeMUNC for 13 years now and represented Australia, Iran, Algeria, Tanzania and Haiti at this year’s conference.

 Model United Nations is an academic competition where students role-play as diplomats operating in a simulated international organization.
 Student delegates prepare by researching a country and developing an understanding of what that country’s policy would be on one or more international topics.
 At the competition delegates are judged on their ability to stay in character, resolve conflicts, negotiate and write resolutions, speak publicly and exhibit knowledge of procedures.

 Bret Bergst has been the advisor for 7 years now.
 He says, “Model UN is an outstanding extracurricular activity that reinforces and builds upon classroom lessons in economics, government, history, geography and other social sciences.
 Those who participate in the MeMUNC are building confidence and sharpening their leadership skills against some of the best teams in the northeast region.
 The research, writing, negotiating and speaking skills the students use to compete in Model UN will benefit them beyond the classroom.“